escreven/liveimport/README.md

 $ pip install liveimport
 ```

-You can also clone the repo and install it directly.
+You can also clone the repository and install it directly.

 ```sh
 $ git clone https://github.com/escreven/liveimport.git